 Gardening is a deeply satisfying hobby -- you do it outside in the sunshine and warm breezes, and since it's usually done solo, it's a time for contemplation or losing yourself in gardening and forgetting about any problems in your life.
 Then you get a huge bonus: gorgeous flowers and/or delicious vegetables as the fruits of your labor.

-But green grass, so lovely in the lawn, is definitely an invader in a garden so lovingly tended, as are weed-like grasses like crabgrass and other varieties.
+But green grass, so lovely in the lawn, is an unwanted invader in the garden, as are weed-like grasses like crabgrass and other varieties.

-It's a problem for most gardeners to kill the grass without hurting the flowers as collateral damage.
+A few random blades can spread to form a thick mat in the loose, rich soil of a garden bed, diverting moisture and nutrients meant for ornamental plants.
+It's challenging for many gardeners to kill the grass without hurting the flowers as collateral damage.
 Regardless of whether the flowering plants are perennials or annuals, this is an issue.

-Digging or pulling up the grass is a huge task and generally not feasible.
+Digging or pulling up the grass is a laborious task and generally not feasible in large garden beds.
 A herbicide is the best answer.

 Using Herbicide in a Flower Bed

 You have several choices regarding which kind of herbicide to use to kill grass in a garden area.